dlagorealestate/School_District_Analysis/README.md

 ### Scores by School Spending

- * The $630-644 bin saw a decrease in the passing percentages since Thomas High School was in that spending range.
-The average math and reading scores for that range remained the same.
+ * The $630 to 644 bin saw a decrease in the passing percentages with Thomas High School in that spending range.
+The average math and reading scores for that range stayed the same.

 ### Scores by School Size

-   * The Medium (1000-2000) bin saw a decrease in the passing percentages since Thomas High School was in that school size.
-The average math and reading scores for that range remained the same.
+   * The 1000-2000 bin saw a decrease in the passing percentages, the average math and reading scores for that range stayed the same.

 ### Scores by School Type

-   * The Charter schools saw a decrease in the passing percentages since Thomas High School was in that school type.
-The average math and reading scores for that range remained the same.
+   * The Charter schools saw a decrease in the passing percentages ,the average math and reading scores for that range stayed the same.